CSCfi/korp-backend/korppluginlib/README.md

   `debug=true` had been specified), and `exc` contains exception information as returned by `sys.exc_info()`.

-For each mount point, the argument `request` is the actual Flask request object (not a proxy for the request) containing information on the request.
-For example, the endpoint name is available as `request.endpoint`.

-For `filter_*` mount points, the value returned by a plugin is passed as the first argument to function of the next plugin.
-However, if the returned value is `None`, either explicitly or if the function has no `return` statement with a value, the value is ignored and the argument is passed as is to the next plugin.
-Thus, a plugin function that does not modify the value need not return it.

-### Mount point plugin example
+### Callback plugin example

-An example of a mount-point plugin function to be called at mount point `filter_result`:
+An example of a callback plugin containing a callback method to be called at the hook point `filter_result`:

-    class Test1b(korppluginlib.KorpFunctionPlugin):
+    class Test1b(korppluginlib.KorpCallbackPlugin):

         def filter_result(self, result, request):
             """Wrap the result dictionary in "wrap" and add "endpoint"."""